-Question from Beverly: I just bought a new laptop that runs Windows 10 and the time in the lower right corner is in military time.
+Question from Beverly: I just bought a new PC with Windows 11 and the time in the lower right corner is in military time.

 How do I reset it to normal time (i.e. instead of 17:00, have it say 5:00 PM)?

 I’ve tried everything but don’t know how to do it.